-Along with South Africa, Botswana, Namibia and Swaziland, Lesotho is a member of the Southern African Customs Union (SACU), which is the oldest functioning customs union in the world, having been established in 1910.
+Along with South Africa, Botswana, Namibia and eSwatini, Lesotho is a member of the Southern African Customs Union (SACU), which is the oldest functioning customs union in the world, having been established in 1910.
 SACU is the regional framework for trade cooperation, and seeks to maintain the free interchange of goods between member countries and provide a common external tariff for the common customs area.
 Lesotho’s products therefore enjoy duty free access to a market of more than 62 million consumers with a combined GDP of US $307 billion.

 The revenue realised from external trade is coordinated through a joint revenue pool and distributed proportionately to SACU member states, based on an established revenue sharing formula.
-Countries in the common customs area are able to negotiate Free Trade Area (FTA) agreements with third parties as a bloc.
+Countries in the common customs area are able to negotiate new Free Trade Area (FTA) agreements with third parties as a bloc.

-SACU members are party to the SADC Protocol on Trade signed in 1996, and enjoy a Free Trade Agreement with the European Free Trade Association (EFTA) states, made up of Switzerland, Norway, Iceland and Liechtenstein.
+SACU members are party to the SADC Protocol on Trade signed in 1996, and enjoy a free trade agreement with the European Free Trade Association (EFTA) states, made up of Switzerland, Norway, Iceland and Liechtenstein.
 In addition, there is a Preferential Trade Agreement (PTA) with the Common Market of the Southern Cone (MERCOSUR), comprising Argentina, Brazil, Uruguay and Paraguay (a total market of 385 million consumers).
 A Trade, Investment and Development Cooperative Agreement (TIDCA) was signed in 2008 with the USA.

 The US has historically proven a ready market for Lesotho’s exports of apparel.
-The African Growth and Opportunity Act (AGOA) provides eligible African countries with duty and quota-free access to the US market – the largest consumer market on earth with a GDP of US $20 trillion and 325 million people.
+The African Growth and Opportunity Act (AGOA) provides eligible African countries with duty and quota-free access to the US market – the largest consumer market on earth with a GDP of US $21.439 trillion and almost 330 million people.
 Lesotho, which has been exporting to the US under AGOA since 2001, is allowed to utilise third-country textile inputs because of its LDC classification.

 The SADC FTA has been fully implemented since 2012, with 92 percent of product lines traded at zero percent.
 The FTA is one of the first milestones towards regional integration and a common market.
 An agreement has been reached on a SADC Regional Development Fund.

 Lesotho, as well as fellow SADC members South Africa, Botswana and Namibia, exports large quantities of diamonds to the EU.
 At the same time, the EU exports a wide range of goods to these countries, including vehicles, machinery, electrical equipment, pharmaceuticals and processed food.
 There is potential to develop the services sector in Lesotho, and the EPA provides for cooperation in this area as well.
-Currently, SADC exports to the EU total some US $31.7 billion, while EU exports to SADC stand at around US $32 billion.
+In 2018, total SADC exports to the EU amounted to approximately €32.7 billion, while EU exports to SADC were worth some €29 billion.

+Under the EU’s Everything But Arms (EBA) initiative, Lesotho enjoys quota-free and duty-free access to the EU market for everything except arms.
 Lesotho’s products also benefit from preferential market access to the Australian market of 22 million consumers, with products entering either duty-free or at reduced rates of duty.
 Under the GSP system, a long list of products (excluding dairy, poultry and eggs) have been granted duty-free entry to Canada with its population of 34 million people.